 Have you ever heard about neural coupling?

-It is a phenomenon which illuminates the storyteller’s and the listener’s brain in the same areas.
+It is a phenomenon that illuminates the storyteller’s and the listener’s brains in the same areas.

-You must have witnessed an unwitting attention when you start listening to a story.
+You must have witnessed unwitting attention when you start listening to a story.

 A story is the compilation of events in such a manner that it reverberates maximally with our neural cells.
 In easier words, we ought to remember information in the form of a story much easier than plain facts.

-When you are righting the text in your CTAs, the wording needs to compliment the rhythm of the story.
+When you are writing the text in your CTAs, the wording needs to complement the story’s rhythm.
 Let the readers feel the emotions and make them empathize with your concepts.

 The information they’ve provided on their landing page is neither insufficient nor overwhelming.

-Fear and love are those two powerful forces that drive mountains.
+Fear and love are the two powerful forces that drive mountains.
 Love is difficult to understand, so let’s use fear in our marketing strategies.

-To sell your deal, sometimes you have to use alarming words in your call to actions.
-Use the words that create urgency and enchant the viewer to click on it.
+Sometimes, you have to use alarming words in your call to action to sell your deal.
+Instead, use words that create urgency and enchant the viewer to click on them.

-If you succeed in making your users believe that if they don’t click on the CTA, they’ll miss out on the hot deals.
+If you succeed in making your users believe that they’ll miss out on the hot deals if they don’t click on the CTA.
 The fear of missing out will push the users to check out the deal before the time runs out.

 Keep things simple and unambiguous.